Some time ago, I was provoked by the phrase “we do not want to be associated with martial arts”, then I started with this photographic project.

-- The classic musician who, as one man, trains Pencak Silat before he travels abroad to graduate, and then open a school in Denmark.
+- The classical musician who, as one man, trains Pencak Silat before he goes abroad to graduate, and then open a school in Denmark.

-One thing is for sure: All the "troublemakers" - as we are sometimes associated with - they disappears shortly after starting.
+One thing is for sure: All the “troublemakers” – as we are sometimes associated with – they disappear shortly after starting.

-With the project I would like to show that martial art is practiced by many different types; everything from craftsman, over creative people, to those with long education and high positions.
+With the project, I would like to show that martial art is practiced by many different types, everything from the contractor, over creative people, to those with extensive education and high positions.

-All they have in common is that they have been practicing martial arts for a long time and it is a solid component of their lives.
+All they have in common is that they have been practicing martial arts for a long time, and it is a substantial component of their lives.

-It has been a long and interesting photographic project for me.
+It has been a long and exciting photographic project for me.
 Along the way, it has grown, and I have learned a lot of new branches of martial arts.